yochaigal/cairn/wip/2e/reliquary.md

 ## Coin of the Father, 1 charge

-  - Flip this worthless-looking hunk of flat metal in the air, and it will appear to produce 99 gold coins.
-The illusory coins disappear after an hour.
+  - Flip this worthless-looking hunk of flat metal in the air, and it will transform into d100 gold coins.
+The illusory coins disappear after one hour.
-  - **Recharge**: Steal the coin from its most recent recipient.
+  - **Recharge**: Carry the coin for three days without spending or earning any money.

 ## Dryad's Tear, 1 use